JuanPabloDiaz/simpson/CONTRIBUTING.md

-# Contributing to The Simpsons API
+# Contributing to The Full Stack Simpsons

-Thank you for your interest in contributing to The Simpsons API!
+Thank you for your interest in contributing to The Full Stack Simpsons!
 We appreciate your help in making this project better.

 ## Code of Conduct